by Sean Marten & Chris Baumgartner

 Mr. Bubble is a brand of bubble bath marketed chiefly to children.
 First sold in 1961 and now owned by The Village Company, its slogan is “Makes getting clean almost as much fun as getting dirty!”
 Its ad mascot is an anthropomorphized soap bubble.

-I was going to work on my fadeaway jumper, but sure.
+I was gonna work on my fadeaway jumper, but sure.

 In basketball, a fadeaway is a jump shot made while moving away from the basket, in an effort to put distance between yourself and an opposing player who is attempting to block the shot.
 It is a difficult shot because the player must use greater strength and accuracy, while having less of a chance to recover the ball if he or she misses the basket.